Independent Schools Cultural Alliance - ISCA – Summer Programs in the UK

 International Travel

-ISCA Scotland is not a programme for individual schools but rather for everyone who participated in ISCA 2022.
+ISCA Scotland is not a programme for individual schools but rather for everyone who participated in ISCA 2023.
 ISCA have put in place our most experienced international faculty to lead the group from the departure airports.
-There will be at least one teacher for every eight students on the flight to and from the UK.
-All of our chosen teachers participated with their school group in 2022, meaning the students will already know their airport leader(s).
+There will be at least one chaperone for every eight students on the flight to and from the UK.
+All of our chosen chaperones participated with their school group in 2023, meaning the students will already know their airport leader(s).
 By following this approach, we can guarantee that every student who wants to join the programme can attend, even if there are only a small number attending from their own school.

 Student-led Learning

-Once in Scotland the group will be met by our Senior ISCA UK faculty.
-Our ISCA team will lead the trip, with assistance from the international faculty, ensuring that a ratio of one teacher for every five students is maintained at all times.
-Whilst everyone will follow the same itinerary for each day, students will be split into very small groups to explore the sights with one of our teachers.
+Once in Scotland the group will be met by our Senior ISCA UK Faculty.
+Our ISCA team will lead the trip, with assistance from the international chaperones, ensuring that a ratio of one teacher for every six students is maintained at all times.
+Whilst everyone will follow the same itinerary for each day, students will be split into very small groups to explore the sights with one of our group leaders.
 This will allow ISCA Scotland to have a far more intimate feel than the summer programme.
 We believe this enables us to keep the key values of the ISCA experience, safely and securely exploring history and culture, whilst appreciating that the students are older and therefore able to take greater ownership of their experience.

 The ISCA Team